mokshadharma/llm-instructions/ed-non-interactive-guide.md

 The `w` (write) command **must appear exactly once, at the very end of the script**.
 *   **Why:** `ed` operates on an in-memory buffer.
 Until you issue `w`, the file on disk remains untouched - this is the source of atomicity.
 *   **Warning:** Assertion failures (`s/pattern/&/`) do NOT stop script execution.
 Ed prints an error but continues with subsequent commands, including `w`.
 The exit code will be non-zero, but the file will still be written.
-*   **Benefit:** This provides "All-or-Nothing" transactional safety.
-If the script crashes, the file is safe.
+*   **Benefit:** If the script crashes (e.g., ed is killed), the file is safe because nothing was written.
+However, if the script completes, `w` always executes - even after assertion failures.

 **CRITICAL LIMITATION:** This atomicity only applies *within a single script*.
 When using multiple scripts (each with its own `w`), the first script's successful write changes the file state.
 Any subsequent scripts that rely on outdated information (such as line content from earlier `rg` or `grep` output) will target the wrong content.
 See "Multi-Script Editing with Verification" for the mandatory verification workflow between scripts.